 THE YARD is an award-winning anti-bullying program by Shaun Parker & Company dealing with themes of bullying, social exclusion, peer pressure, and resilience through dance and music.
 Suitable for Years 2-8 (Stages 1-4), this one-hour in-school program features a performance of dance piece THE YARD followed by a Q & A and workshop with students.
 Sessions are now booking in metropolitan NSW for Terms 2 and 3 in 2018.

 Sessions available between 7th – 18th May 2018 (Weeks 2 and 3 of Term 2) and 30th July – 3th August 2018 (Week 2 of Term 3).

 1 hour total (20 min performance of THE YARD followed by 40 min interactive workshop).

 Up to 400 students can attend per session.

 1 hr set up and 30 mins pack up time.
 Indoor or outdoor area 6m deep x 8m wide x 6m high, suitable in school halls, gyms or outdoor spaces.

 Download the Brochure for further information on THE YARD.

 Download, complete and return the Booking Form asap to; firstname.lastname@example.org or PO Box 553, Broadway NSW 2007

-Shaun Parker is committed to education, conducting over 100 workshops in 2013, and in 2012 was awarded Australian Dance Award for Outstanding Commitment in Youth and Community Dance for his work with 33 new migrant teenagers from Western Sydney with a production titled The Yard.
-The Yard was nominated for a 2013 Helpmann Award for Best Presentation for Children and produced as a ten-minute documentary on Foxtel’s Artbreak.
+Shaun Parker is committed to education, conducting workshops to thousands of students across Sydney each year.
+In 2012 the Company was awarded Australian Dance Award for Outstanding Commitment in Youth and Community Dance for a collaboration with 33 new migrant teenagers from Western Sydney with a production titled THE YARD.
+The full length production of THE YARD was nominated for a 2013 Helpmann Award for Best Presentation for Children and produced as a ten-minute documentary on Foxtel’s Artbreak.